Dinger's Aviation Pages

 During the late 1920s and 1930s, American aircraft designer

 Vincent Burnelli conceived and built a series of aircraft that sought to combine the attributes of a true "flying wing" with the practicalities of stability and size.
 These culminated in the UB-14 which first flew in 1934.
 A fuselage of wing profile provided a spacious and strong passenger cabin.
 A twin-boom tail provided the lateral stability impossible in true flying wing designs until the use of "fly-by-wire" technology.
 Closely grouped twin engines minimised asymmetric handling problems.
-The first prototype crashed in spectacular fashion but the passenger cabin escaped with little damage, vindicating the designer's claims for the inherent safety of the design.
+The first prototype crashed in spectacular fashion at Newark Airport in New Jersey on the 13th January 1935, but the passenger cabin escaped with little damage, vindicating the designer's claims for the inherent safety of the design.
 A second prototype was soon flying (the UB-14B) and attracted worldwide interest.

-Spectacular shot of the Burnelli UB-14B over Manhattan.
-The UB-14B was slated for a transatlantic record flight, but in the event travelled to Europe as freight on a cargo ship and ended up impounded by customs in the UK before onward shipment to the Netherlands, where it was re-assembled and embarked on a European demonstration tour.
-It returned to the USA, reportedly in preparation for a round-the-world record attempt but its licence was revoked in May 1939.
-It was refurbished and had new engines fitted before being sold to a Nicaraguan airline in July 1943.
+Spectacular shot of the Burnelli UB-14B (registration X-15320) over Manhattan.
+The UB-14B was slated for a transatlantic record flight, but in the event travelled to Europe as freight on a cargo ship and ended up impounded by customs in the UK before onward shipment to the Netherlands, where it was re-assembled and embarked on a European demonstration tour with the new registration NR15320, arriving back in the UK in December of 1937, after the Scottish Aircraft and Engineering Company that had been planning to build it under licence had been liquidated.
+It was shipped back to the USA, reportedly in preparation for a round-the-world record attempt but its licence was revoked in May 1939.
+It was then refurbished with subtle alterations to the rudders and had new engines fitted.
+It was sold to the Central American TACA airline in July 1943 and operated with the Nicaraguan registration AN-ABH.
 It was then used for freight-carrying flights over the Caribbean.
 Last reported as being unairworthy in December 1945, its ultimate fate appears to be unknown.

 An image of the Scottish Aircraft & Engineering Companies "Clyde Clipper" wooden mock-up at their "Scotia Works" in Wembley, West London.
 Apparently, the inline Kestrel engine was simply a flat wooden panel painted to give a 3-D representation of the engine.
 The use of the Kestrel would have given a better view for the pilots than that afforded by the Perseus radial-engined Cunliffe-Owen OA-1.
-The Cunliffe -Owen retained the large passenger "picture windows" and the passenger door arrangement.
 There was a recess in the underside of the wing to allow full access to the door which would otherwise have had to be uncomfortably small.
 You'll see that the Scottish Aircraft "Clipper", with its slender tail booms, looks much more like the original Burnelli than the later Cunliffe-Owen OA-1.
 The Scottish Aircraft and Engineering company should not be confused with "Scottish Aviation Limited" which was based at Prestwick in Scotland.
 That was an entirely different company that specialised in training and only moved into aircraft maintenance and manufacturing during the war.

 A Youtube video of a contemporary newsreel shows the mock-up of the "Clyde Clipper".